shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The outpost was a temporary settlement made of canvas tents, with a few permanent stone structures.
 The stone had the classic sign of deer magic, tear marks that streaked upwards, as if it was made of hardened taffy.

 When Fisher got the attention of the outpost, the cats mulling about all stood and begrudgingly clapped, staring straight at Majestra.
+It was very awkward and forced.

 An older cat emerged from a canvas tent.
 She wore various pieces of armor.
 “Majestra!
 My dear!
 Where is your armor?”